-Column Datatype Null Description NAME VARCHAR2 (19) NOT NULL Shows either of the following settings: DV_CONFIGURE_STATUS shows whether Oracle Database Vault has been configured, that is, with the CONFIGURE_DV procedure.
+Column Datatype Null Description NAME VARCHAR2(19) NOT NULL Shows one of the following settings: DV_APP_PROTECTION shows whether Database Vault operations control has been configured or not configured DV_CONFIGURE_STATUS shows whether Oracle Database Vault has been configured, that is, with the CONFIGURE_DV procedure.
 DV_ENABLE_STATUS shows whether Oracle Database Vault has been enabled, that is, with the DBMS_MACADM.ENABLE_DV procedure.
 STATUS VARCHAR2(64) NOT NULL TRUE means that Oracle Database Vault is configured or enabled; FALSE means that it is not.
+For DV_APP_PROTECTION, it shows either CONFIGURED or NOT CONFIGURED.